 You can just go on and on with this silliness, or you can use a structured list.
 It’s really quite easy, to be honest with you, and one of the most motivating reasons to tell the tale of a person you just made up!

 Thanks for reading Mr. Dave Pizza.
 Please have a look around and do come back!
-If you’d like, leave a comment below.
+If you’d like, leave a comment below about your own techniques, please do.
 Until next time.